Singapore Marina Bay skyline at dusk with Marina Bay Sands and the financial district illuminated across the water

 9.7Location

-Why for business — Shangri-La Singapore opened in 1971 — the working flagship of the Shangri-La Hotels group (the working Hong Kong-headquartered working APAC-luxury chain founded by Robert Kuok) and the working Asian-leadership-summit hotel (the property hosts the working annual IISS Shangri-La Di…
+Why for business: Shangri-La Singapore opened in 1971, the flagship of the Shangri-La Hotels group (the Hong Kong-headquartered APAC-luxury chain founded by Robert Kuok) and the Asian-leadership-summit hotel (the property hosts the annual IISS Shangri-La Dialogue).
+Fifteen garden acres off Orchard Road buy a kind of space no CBD tower can offer.

-Best room: Valley Wing Imperial Suite (the working multi-room private-butler flagship) or Valley Wing Premier Room for the working entry-level Valley-Wing option.
+Best room: Valley Wing Imperial Suite (the multi-room private-butler flagship) or Valley Wing Premier Room for the entry-level Valley-Wing option.

 The St. Regis Singapore